DanielMorales9/tfdnn/README.md

 ## Currently supported features
 It supports standard regularization with the *Frobenius norm* and also *Dropout* regularization.
-It allows the users to customize the Neural Network with the preferred activation function.
+It allows the users to customize the Neural Network with the preferred activation function:
++ sigmoid
++ tanh
++ relu
++ leaky relu

 Different weight initilizalization techniques are also implemented.

 The following modules are implemented: